 Palestine Thom Hartmann FCG Climate Change Islam George Lakey

-Past/present religious/spiritual influences: Catholic, Buddhism, Atheism, Non-affiliated
+Past/present religious/spiritual influences: Catholic, Non-affiliated, Christian

 In this month’s Citizens’ Climate Radio episode, host Peterson Toscano and the CCR teams introduce a fresh approach to climate change storytelling by exploring personal stories as metaphors.
 While these stories are not explicitly about climate change, they reveal truths and perspectives that resonate with our climate work.
 Join us to discover how personal narratives can enhance and diversify our stories about climate change.
 You will also learn expert storytelling tips to apply when telling stories about climate change.